-Certain statements included in this document may contain forward-looking statements regarding future events and future performance of the Company that involve risks and uncertainties that could materially affect actual results, including statements regarding estimated earnings, revenues and costs and estimated openings of new facilities and new global business development opportunities.
-For further discussion of these statements, refer to the inside back cover of this document.
+Certain statements included in this document may contain forward-looking statements regarding future events and future performance of the Company that involves risks and uncertainties that could materially affect actual results, including statements regarding estimated earnings, revenues and costs and estimated openings of new facilities and new global business development opportunities.
+For further discussion of these statements, refer to Item 1 "Business -- Safe Harbor Statement under the Private Securities Litigation Reform Act of 1995."